oernster/wifiplug-internet-maintainer/README.md

 If internet is down, cycle the power to the router (waiting 20 seconds between off and on statuses).
 Increases poll times until 2 hours then sticks at 2 hours until recovery.

+The IP address for the WiFi plug needs to be defined.
+This is set in settings.json.
+Settings.json must be located in the same directory as the main program.

 # Windows setup
 If you want to bundle this into an executable, do the following: